 The best is to grease your cake pans with coconut oil, then add a round piece of parchment paper at the bottom of the pan and grease again.

 In fact, double greasing cake mold is the best way to prevent keto cakes from sticking to the pans.

 They unmold easily without breaking or sticking to the bottom.

-Then, combine the wet to the dry ingredients until the cake batter is smooth and no lumps show.
+Then, combine the wet with the dry ingredients until the cake batter is smooth and no lumps show.

-Divide the batter evenly into the two prepared cake pan.
+Divide the batter evenly into the two prepared cake pans.

 Once the cake layers are baked and cooling down, prepare the coconut caramel.
 To make a keto caramel for keto German cake frosting, you need:

 - Egg yolks

 First, in a medium saucepan, whisk heavy cream, unsweetened almond milk, egg yolks, and erythritol together.